metagenomics/metagenomics-tk/docs/full_pipeline.md

 ## Part 3: Exchange tools of a module

 In some cases, you may also be interested in replacing a tool from one module with another.
-For example, you might be interested in testing whether your selected assembler (MEGAHIT) could work with another one like MetaSpades.
+For example, you might be interested in comparing the assembler that is set as default with another one like MetaSpades.

 In this case you could replace the MEGAHIT part with the MetaSpades config.